metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 - `bootstrap` (Attributes) Instructions to bootstrap this cluster (see [below for nested schema](#nestedatt--spec--bootstrap))
 - `certificates` (Attributes) The configuration for the CA and related certificates (see [below for nested schema](#nestedatt--spec--certificates))
 - `description` (String) Description of this PostgreSQL cluster
 - `enable_pdb` (Boolean) Manage the 'PodDisruptionBudget' resources within the cluster.
-Whenconfigured as 'true' (default setting), the pod disruption budgetswill safeguard the primary node from being terminated.
-Conversely,setting it to 'false' will result in the absence of any'PodDisruptionBudget' resource, permitting the shutdown of all nodeshosting the PostgreSQL cluster.
-This latter configuration isadvisable for any PostgreSQL cluster employed fordevelopment/staging purposes.
+When configured as 'true' (default setting), the pod disruption budgets will safeguard the primary node from being terminated.
+Conversely, setting it to 'false' will result in the absence of any 'PodDisruptionBudget' resource, permitting the shutdown of all nodes hosting the PostgreSQL cluster.
+This latter configuration is advisable for any PostgreSQL cluster employed for development/staging purposes.
-- `enable_superuser_access` (Boolean) When this option is enabled, the operator will use the 'SuperuserSecret'to update the 'postgres' user password (if the secret isnot present, the operator will automatically create one).
-When thisoption is disabled, the operator will ignore the 'SuperuserSecret' content, deleteit when automatically created, and then blank the password of the 'postgres'user by setting it to 'NULL'.
+- `enable_superuser_access` (Boolean) When this option is enabled, the operator will use the 'SuperuserSecret' to update the 'postgres' user password (if the secret is not present, the operator will automatically create one).
+When this option is disabled, the operator will ignore the 'SuperuserSecret' content, delete it when automatically created, and then blank the password of the 'postgres' user by setting it to 'NULL'.
 Disabled by default.
-- `env` (Attributes List) Env follows the Env format to pass environment variablesto the pods created in the cluster (see [below for nested schema](#nestedatt--spec--env))
+- `env` (Attributes List) Env follows the Env format to pass environment variables to the pods created in the cluster (see [below for nested schema](#nestedatt--spec--env))
-- `env_from` (Attributes List) EnvFrom follows the EnvFrom format to pass environment variablessources to the pods to be used by Env (see [below for nested schema](#nestedatt--spec--env_from))
+- `env_from` (Attributes List) EnvFrom follows the EnvFrom format to pass environment variables sources to the pods to be used by Env (see [below for nested schema](#nestedatt--spec--env_from))
 - `ephemeral_volume_source` (Attributes) EphemeralVolumeSource allows the user to configure the source of ephemeral volumes. (see [below for nested schema](#nestedatt--spec--ephemeral_volume_source))
-- `ephemeral_volumes_size_limit` (Attributes) EphemeralVolumesSizeLimit allows the user to set the limits for the ephemeralvolumes (see [below for nested schema](#nestedatt--spec--ephemeral_volumes_size_limit))
+- `ephemeral_volumes_size_limit` (Attributes) EphemeralVolumesSizeLimit allows the user to set the limits for the ephemeral volumes (see [below for nested schema](#nestedatt--spec--ephemeral_volumes_size_limit))
 - `external_clusters` (Attributes List) The list of external clusters which are used in the configuration (see [below for nested schema](#nestedatt--spec--external_clusters))
-- `failover_delay` (Number) The amount of time (in seconds) to wait before triggering a failoverafter the primary PostgreSQL instance in the cluster was detectedto be unhealthy
+- `failover_delay` (Number) The amount of time (in seconds) to wait before triggering a failover after the primary PostgreSQL instance in the cluster was detected to be unhealthy
 - `image_catalog_ref` (Attributes) Defines the major PostgreSQL version we want to use within an ImageCatalog (see [below for nested schema](#nestedatt--spec--image_catalog_ref))
-- `image_name` (String) Name of the container image, supporting both tags ('<image>:<tag>')and digests for deterministic and repeatable deployments('<image>:<tag>@sha256:<digestValue>')
+- `image_name` (String) Name of the container image, supporting both tags ('<image>:<tag>') and digests for deterministic and repeatable deployments ('<image>:<tag>@sha256:<digestValue>')
-- `image_pull_policy` (String) Image pull policy.One of 'Always', 'Never' or 'IfNotPresent'.If not defined, it defaults to 'IfNotPresent'.Cannot be updated.More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
+- `image_pull_policy` (String) Image pull policy.
+One of 'Always', 'Never' or 'IfNotPresent'.
+If not defined, it defaults to 'IfNotPresent'.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
 - `image_pull_secrets` (Attributes List) The list of pull secrets to be used to pull the images (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `inherited_metadata` (Attributes) Metadata that will be inherited by all objects related to the Cluster (see [below for nested schema](#nestedatt--spec--inherited_metadata))
-- `liveness_probe_timeout` (Number) LivenessProbeTimeout is the time (in seconds) that is allowed for a PostgreSQL instanceto successfully respond to the liveness probe (default 30).The Liveness probe failure threshold is derived from this value using the formula:ceiling(livenessProbe / 10).
+- `liveness_probe_timeout` (Number) LivenessProbeTimeout is the time (in seconds) that is allowed for a PostgreSQL instance to successfully respond to the liveness probe (default 30).
+The Liveness probe failure threshold is derived from this value using the formula: ceiling(livenessProbe / 10).
 - `log_level` (String) The instances' log level, one of the following values: error, warning, info (default), debug, trace
 - `managed` (Attributes) The configuration that is used by the portions of PostgreSQL that are managed by the instance manager (see [below for nested schema](#nestedatt--spec--managed))
-- `max_sync_replicas` (Number) The target value for the synchronous replication quorum, that can bedecreased if the number of ready standbys is lower than this.Undefined or 0 disable synchronous replication.
+- `max_sync_replicas` (Number) The target value for the synchronous replication quorum, that can be decreased if the number of ready standbys is lower than this.
+Undefined or 0 disable synchronous replication.
-- `min_sync_replicas` (Number) Minimum number of instances required in synchronous replication with theprimary.
-Undefined or 0 allow writes to complete when no standby isavailable.
+- `min_sync_replicas` (Number) Minimum number of instances required in synchronous replication with the primary.
+Undefined or 0 allow writes to complete when no standby is available.
 - `monitoring` (Attributes) The configuration of the monitoring infrastructure of this cluster (see [below for nested schema](#nestedatt--spec--monitoring))
 - `node_maintenance_window` (Attributes) Define a maintenance window for the Kubernetes nodes (see [below for nested schema](#nestedatt--spec--node_maintenance_window))
-- `plugins` (Attributes List) The plugins configuration, containingany plugin to be loaded with the corresponding configuration (see [below for nested schema](#nestedatt--spec--plugins))
+- `plugins` (Attributes List) The plugins configuration, containing any plugin to be loaded with the corresponding configuration (see [below for nested schema](#nestedatt--spec--plugins))
 - `postgres_gid` (Number) The GID of the 'postgres' user inside the image, defaults to '26'
 - `postgres_uid` (Number) The UID of the 'postgres' user inside the image, defaults to '26'
 - `postgresql` (Attributes) Configuration of the PostgreSQL server (see [below for nested schema](#nestedatt--spec--postgresql))
-- `primary_update_method` (String) Method to follow to upgrade the primary server during a rollingupdate procedure, after all replicas have been successfully updated:it can be with a switchover ('switchover') or in-place ('restart' - default)
+- `primary_update_method` (String) Method to follow to upgrade the primary server during a rolling update procedure, after all replicas have been successfully updated: it can be with a switchover ('switchover') or in-place ('restart' - default)
-- `primary_update_strategy` (String) Deployment strategy to follow to upgrade the primary server during a rollingupdate procedure, after all replicas have been successfully updated:it can be automated ('unsupervised' - default) or manual ('supervised')
+- `primary_update_strategy` (String) Deployment strategy to follow to upgrade the primary server during a rolling update procedure, after all replicas have been successfully updated: it can be automated ('unsupervised' - default) or manual ('supervised')
-- `priority_class_name` (String) Name of the priority class which will be used in every generated Pod, if the PriorityClassspecified does not exist, the pod will not be able to schedule.
-Please refer tohttps://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclassfor more information
+- `priority_class_name` (String) Name of the priority class which will be used in every generated Pod, if the PriorityClass specified does not exist, the pod will not be able to schedule.
+Please refer to https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass for more information
-- `projected_volume_template` (Attributes) Template to be used to define projected volumes, projected volumes will be mountedunder '/projected' base folder (see [below for nested schema](#nestedatt--spec--projected_volume_template))
+- `projected_volume_template` (Attributes) Template to be used to define projected volumes, projected volumes will be mounted under '/projected' base folder (see [below for nested schema](#nestedatt--spec--projected_volume_template))
 - `replica` (Attributes) Replica cluster configuration (see [below for nested schema](#nestedatt--spec--replica))
 - `replication_slots` (Attributes) Replication slots management configuration (see [below for nested schema](#nestedatt--spec--replication_slots))
 - `resources` (Attributes) Resources requirements of every generated Pod.
-Please refer tohttps://kubernetes.io/docs/concepts/configuration/manage-resources-containers/for more information. (see [below for nested schema](#nestedatt--spec--resources))
+Please refer to https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ for more information. (see [below for nested schema](#nestedatt--spec--resources))
-- `scheduler_name` (String) If specified, the pod will be dispatched by specified Kubernetesscheduler.
-If not specified, the pod will be dispatched by the defaultscheduler.
-More info:https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/
+- `scheduler_name` (String) If specified, the pod will be dispatched by specified Kubernetes scheduler.
+If not specified, the pod will be dispatched by the default scheduler.
+More info: https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/
-- `seccomp_profile` (Attributes) The SeccompProfile applied to every Pod and Container.Defaults to: 'RuntimeDefault' (see [below for nested schema](#nestedatt--spec--seccomp_profile))
+- `seccomp_profile` (Attributes) The SeccompProfile applied to every Pod and Container.
+Defaults to: 'RuntimeDefault' (see [below for nested schema](#nestedatt--spec--seccomp_profile))
 - `service_account_template` (Attributes) Configure the generation of the service account (see [below for nested schema](#nestedatt--spec--service_account_template))
-- `smart_shutdown_timeout` (Number) The time in seconds that controls the window of time reserved for the smart shutdown of Postgres to complete.Make sure you reserve enough time for the operator to request a fast shutdown of Postgres(that is: 'stopDelay' - 'smartShutdownTimeout').
+- `smart_shutdown_timeout` (Number) The time in seconds that controls the window of time reserved for the smart shutdown of Postgres to complete.
+Make sure you reserve enough time for the operator to request a fast shutdown of Postgres (that is: 'stopDelay' - 'smartShutdownTimeout').
-- `start_delay` (Number) The time in seconds that is allowed for a PostgreSQL instance tosuccessfully start up (default 3600).The startup probe failure threshold is derived from this value using the formula:ceiling(startDelay / 10).
+- `start_delay` (Number) The time in seconds that is allowed for a PostgreSQL instance to successfully start up (default 3600).
+The startup probe failure threshold is derived from this value using the formula: ceiling(startDelay / 10).
-- `stop_delay` (Number) The time in seconds that is allowed for a PostgreSQL instance togracefully shutdown (default 1800)
+- `stop_delay` (Number) The time in seconds that is allowed for a PostgreSQL instance to gracefully shutdown (default 1800)
 - `storage` (Attributes) Configuration of the storage of the instances (see [below for nested schema](#nestedatt--spec--storage))
 - `superuser_secret` (Attributes) The secret containing the superuser password.
-If not defined a newsecret will be created with a randomly generated password (see [below for nested schema](#nestedatt--spec--superuser_secret))
+If not defined a new secret will be created with a randomly generated password (see [below for nested schema](#nestedatt--spec--superuser_secret))
-- `switchover_delay` (Number) The time in seconds that is allowed for a primary PostgreSQL instanceto gracefully shutdown during a switchover.Default value is 3600 seconds (1 hour).
+- `switchover_delay` (Number) The time in seconds that is allowed for a primary PostgreSQL instance to gracefully shutdown during a switchover.
+Default value is 3600 seconds (1 hour).
 - `tablespaces` (Attributes List) The tablespaces configuration (see [below for nested schema](#nestedatt--spec--tablespaces))
-- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints specifies how to spread matching pods among the given topology.More info:https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/ (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
+- `topology_spread_constraints` (Attributes List) TopologySpreadConstraints specifies how to spread matching pods among the given topology.
+More info: https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/ (see [below for nested schema](#nestedatt--spec--topology_spread_constraints))
 - `wal_storage` (Attributes) Configuration of the storage for PostgreSQL WAL (Write-Ahead Log) (see [below for nested schema](#nestedatt--spec--wal_storage))

 <a id="nestedatt--spec--affinity"></a>